tranquildata/fhir/README.md

 A single server can store multiple datasets with the `--enableMultiDB` switch.
 This allows requests to specificy the name of a MongoDB database to use.
 This is done in the base URL, e.g. http://fhir-server/db/test4_fhir/Patient?name=alex

 The database should already exist and indexes will not be created automatically.
 MongoDB transactions also require that collections are pre-created.
-An existing database can be copied with MongoDB's `copyDatabase` command.
+An existing database can be copied with MongoDB's `copyDatabase` command, or you can run this server with the `initdb --databaseName db-name` flags.

 ## Encryption